OpenCollarTeam/opencollarteam.github.io/docs/Development Life Cycle.md

 # OpenCollar Development Life Cycle

-There's a lot that goes into creating OpenCollar.
-This document outlines the major groups of work and how they fit together.
+Developing OpenCollar requires collaboration and decisions from a bunch of people.
+This document outlines how that should work.

-## Product Direction
+## Feature Decisions

 Someone's got to decide what we'll include in OpenCollar.
 The founders (Athaliah Opus and Nirea Mercury) have final decision-making power there,